abhisekswain/movie-user-ratings/README.md

 I started with using BeautifulSoup, but later switched to scrapy, which had a a little longer to learn, but was easier to use once I learnt it.
 My target variable for this project was the IMDb Rating for each movie.
 In my opinion, this is a good indicator of audience likeability for any movie.
 After combining all the scraping data, which was in 3 csv files, I ended up with 1400+ movies.

+**Feature selection**

+I created a feature set consisting of a mix of numerical and categorical variables.
+My numerical features were:
+1. Number of ratings
+2. Meta-critic score (out of 100)
+3. Runtime
+4. Budget

+The budget was adjusted for inflation using the cpi data as the original data reported budget, the year the movie was released.